MystenLabs/sui/doc/src/explore/examples.md

 ## Basics

-Use the [Basics](../../../sui_programmability/examples/basics) example to explore heavily commented objects and a simple exchange.
+Use the [Basics](../../../sui_programmability/examples/basics) example to explore object creation, update, and exchange.

 ## DeFi